aessa7/CSE6242OAN_Final_Project_Team86/README.md

 ## Troubleshooting

-### Issue: "CIMC_Sites_Hazard_Score.csv not found"
-- Ensure the CSV file is in the `data/` directory
-- Check file name spelling and case

-### Issue: "census_tracts_with_gei.gpkg not found"
-- Ensure the GeoPackage file is in the `data/` directory
-- If using GeoJSON instead, ensure `census_tracts_with_gei.geojson` is present
-- GeoPackage is recommended for better performance

 ### Issue: Address geocoding fails
 - Check internet connection (Nominatim requires external API calls)
 - Try a more complete address (street, city, state, zip)

 ### Issue: Map loads slowly on startup
 - This is normal with large census tract datasets.
 The initial load may take 20-30 seconds
-- Subsequent searches use cached geocoding for faster results
-- Consider using a simpler dataset for testing if needed

-### Issue: Census tract information not showing in tooltip
-- Ensure the GeoPackage contains the `GEI_overall_score`, `GEOID`, `NAME`, and `STUSPS` columns
-- Check that the search address is within the coverage area of the census tracts

 ## Technologies Used